kal-kyokya/kal-kyokya/README.md

 <h2 align="center">Greetings 👋</br>

 My name is Jean-Paul De Marie KYOKYA Kalulu.</br>
-I am from Congo/DRC and resides in Nairobi/Kenya.</br>
+I am from Congo/DRC & resides in Nairobi/Kenya.</br>

-In pursuit of a career in <b>Embedded software and systems engineering</b>, with an <b>Electrical & Electronics Engineering</b> background & <b>Software Engineering</b> Certifications; I am delighted to use my skills to help create a future you envision and help solve your problems.</br>
+In pursuit of a career in <b>Embedded software & systems engineering</b>, with an <b>Electrical & Electronics Engineering</b> background & <b>Software Engineering</b> Certifications; I want to use my skills to help create a future you envision & help solve your problems.</br>

 My Mission:</br>
 <p>